UGC platforms streamline how brands gather user-generated content. We explain what to consider to pick the best UGC software based on your brand's...

 - Speak directly to your target audience

-After all, creator content is still authentic.
+After all, influencer content can be just as authentic as organic UGC.
 This is especially true if you build partnerships with smaller creators.

-The upside of creator content is that it keeps its authenticity but your brand still has a sense of control when it comes to messaging and content strategy.
+The upside of micro-influencer content is that it retains its authenticity but your brand still has a sense of control when it comes to messaging and content strategy.

 Maybe you want to promote a specific product on a certain platform.
 Perhaps there’s a feature or ingredient that you really want to emphasize to your audience.

-Creators can make all of the above happen with their distinct personal trademark.
-Check out the post below from one of our own creators:
+Micro-influencers can make all of the above happen with their distinct personal trademark.
+Check out the post below from one of our own micro-influencers, for reference.

 This post for The Dairy Free Co. feels authentic because it is authentic.
 When you empower creators with awesome products and creative freedom, they’ll be more likely to overdeliver.